ludmillafigueiredo/edm/README.md

-# File structure
+# File structure and contents

+## Documentation

-The source code (`src`) is structured to fit into the ODD framework (Overview, Design concepts and Details) devised by Grimm et al.(2010) for the description of individual-based models.
-The full description is available in `docs/EDM_ODD.pdf`.
+`docs/EDM_ODD.pdf`: Summarized description of the _Overview, Design concepts and Details_ of the model, following the ODD protocol devised by Grimm et al.(2010) for the description of individual-based models.

+`docs/TRACE/EDM_TRACE.html`: Detailed model description, including reasoning and decisions behind development, following the _TRAnsparent and Comprehensive Ecological modelling documentation_ (TRACE) framework, devised by Grimm et al.(2014).

+## Source code
+The source code (`src`) is structured to fit into the ODD framework.
 - `inputs.jl`: function for reading in inputs
 - `initialisation.jl`: functions and custom-types for initalisation of model data structures
 - `submodels_lifecycle.jl`: functions to simulate the biological processes of the model